 Your Ultimate Guide to Japanese Game Localization in 2022

-This post will show you an ultimate guide to Japanese game localization in 2022.
+Today’s blog post will introduce an ultimate guide to localize your game successfully in Japan 2022.

 Moreover, both IOS and Android have a strong position in the Japanese market.
 Japanese players pay a lot of money for mobile games on IOS and Google App Store, holding 40% of the game industry.